What is Danabot malware?

 Danabot execution process

-After that Danabot begins stealing information from the infected OS.
-To ensure that the next steps are successful and provide the privilege escalation, the malware bypasses user access control by using a DLL hijacking vulnerability in the Windows Update Standalone Installer (wusa.exe).
+After that, Danabot begins stealing information from the infected OS.
+The malware bypasses user access control by using a DLL hijacking vulnerability in the Windows Update Standalone Installer (wusa.exe).
 This allows Danabot to create services and execute the injection into system processes.
 After all of these steps, Danabot receives full system control.

 How to avoid infection by Danabot?

-Danabot is distributed in email spam campaigns which target organization and use social engineering to trick victims into downloading malicious documents.
+Danabot is distributed in email spam campaigns targeting organizations and using social engineering to trick victims into downloading malicious documents.

 Danabot is also known to get into PCs with another malware called Hancitor.
 Email campaigns featuring Danabot were considered well crafted by some researchers, who noted that social engineering involved seemed very effective.